shownotesArchive/show-pad/README.md

 the current etherpad-solution and provide a perfect enviroment to write shownotes for various podcasts.
 See also: http://shownot.es/

-The favicon is a modified version of the [shownotes-icon](https://github.com/shownotes/shownot.es/blob/master/favicon.ico).
+The favicon is the [shownotes-icon](https://github.com/shownotes/shownot.es/blob/master/favicon.ico).

 Setup